theobald-software/theobald-software.github.io/content/_en/erpconnect-services/ecs/erpconnect-services-runtime/application-development/application-desktop/get-customer-information.md

 old_url: /ERPConnect-Services-EN/default.aspx?pageid=ecs-desktop-get-customer-information
 ---

 The function module *SD_RFC_CUSTOMER_GET* is available in a standard SAP system and can be used to demonstrate and test RFC applications.
 As *Import* parameters, the function module accepts a customer number (KUNNR), a customer name (NAME1), or a combination of both.
 The function module returns the customer's address data in form of a Tables parameter.
-The function module can accept wild cards as *Import* parameters and returns zero or more customer address records.
+The function module can accept wildcards as *Import* parameters and returns zero or more customer address records.
 The following code example illustrates how you can call the *RFC_CUSTOMER_GET* function module using ERPConnect Services:

 <details>
 <summary>Click to open C# example.</summary>